-This paper is concerned with some spreading properties of monostable Lotka\textendash Volterra two-species competition\textendash diffusion systems when the initial values are null or exponentially decaying in a right half-line.
+This paper is concerned with some spreading properties of monostable Lotka--Volterra two-species competition--diffusion systems when the initial values are null or exponentially decaying in a right half-line.
 Thanks to a careful construction of super-solutions and sub-solutions, we improve previously known results and settle open questions.
 In particular, we show that if the weaker competitor is also the faster one, then it is able to evade the stronger and slower competitor by invading first into unoccupied territories.
 The pair of speeds depends on the initial values.
-If these are null in a right half-line, then the first speed is the KPP speed of the fastest competitor and the second speed is given by an exact formula depending on the first speed and on the minimal speed of traveling waves connecting the two semi-extinct equilibria.
+If these are null in a right half-line, then the first speed is the KPP speed of the fastest competitor and the second speed is given by an exact formula describing the possibility of nonlocal pulling.
 Furthermore, the unbounded set of pairs of speeds achievable with exponentially decaying initial values is characterized, up to a negligible set.

-\keywords{competition\textendash diffusion system, spreading properties, propagating terraces.}
+\keywords{competition--diffusion system, spreading properties, propagating terraces.}

-\subjclass[2000]{35K45, 35K57, 92D25.}
+\subjclass[2010]{35K45, 35K57, 92D25.}

 {}